-The performance unit plan was redesigned for 2018 to measure performance over a three-year period and to add revenue growth as a measure.
-The one-year measurement period used in prior years was eliminated.
-Payout opportunity remains 25% of target for threshold performance and 200% of target for maximum performance.
-No shares are earned for performance below threshold.
+The performance unit plan was redesigned beginning in 2018 to measure performance over a three-year period and to add revenue growth as a measure.
+This structure was retained for awards granted in 2019.
+Payout opportunity is 25% of target for threshold performance and 200% of target for maximum performance.
+No shares are earned for performance below the threshold.
+In 2019, there was no earned performance shares for the 2017-2019 performance period as Actual Adjusted EPS was below threshold at \$2.74.